 Data referenced in this second report is current as of October 2019.

-Autumn cash flows for openly-sold funds* in Japan were a net negative 2 consecutive months, with JPY 50 billion leaving the market in September and JPY 223 billion in October.
-Outflow from domestic stock funds in October was a notable JPY 297 billion.
+Autumn cash flows for openly-sold funds* in Japan were a net negative 2 consecutive months, with JPY 50 trillion leaving the market in September and JPY 223 trillion in October.
+Outflow from domestic stock funds in October was a notable JPY 297 trillion.
 Emerging equity and foreign bond funds also suffered significant outflows, while multi-asset and REIT funds continued to see inflows.